yzh119/gallifrey/README.md

     | io.h          # To implement some functions to parse `.obj` files and dump `.bmp` files.
     | kdtree.h      # To implement the SAH-KDTree
     | shader.h      # To implement the Phong Shading algorithm.
-    | tracing.h     # To implement some functions
+    | texture.h     # To implement some functions that deal with textures.
+    | tracing.h     # To implement Local Illuminaion and MCPT.
     | main.cpp      # Set parameters

 ## Features